 Additionally, the Pedestrian UE is most likely a mobile phone form of device and would have Uu connection as well.
 It is therefore necessary to coordinate its Uu DRX operation with the PC5 DRX operation.

 The V2X layer may consolidate all the service requirements from different V2X Applications and determines the necessary timeline for the PC5 communications to maximize the DRX off-duration.
+Such consolidated communication requirements, e.g. UE level DRX schedule, can be requested to the AS layer, and AS layer will make the final decision on the applicability of the requested DRX schedule.

 Editor's note: The input from V2X layer to AS layer depends on the RAN WG DRX design.